 Hunters are urged to use caution and identify birds to prevent shooting at whooping cranes as they begin their fall migration.

-All dove hunters must possess a fishing, hunting and furbearer certificate and a general game and habitat license, regardless of age.
-In addition, hunters ages 16 and older need a small game license.
+Hunters, regardless of age, must have a fishing, hunting and furbearer certificate and general game and habitat license.
+In addition, hunters age 16 and older need a small game license.